Today I’m going to talk about partnership law in Tanzania.

 The assets include not only the stock–in–trade and book debts, furniture, tools, machinery, etc, but also intangible, but often very valuable, property, called goodwill.
 It is saleable property.

-Goodwill is public approbation that has been won by the business, and that, considered as a marketable thing; it is the probability of the customers or clientele of the firm resorting to the person(s) who succeed in the business as a going concern.
+Goodwill is public approbation that has been won by the business, and that, is considered a marketable thing; it is the probability of the customers or clientele of the firm resorting to the person(s) who succeed in the business as a going concern.

 The value of the goodwill of a dissolved partnership as a saleable commodity is considerably decreased by the rule laid down in the case of TREGO v.
 HUNT (1896) AC 7 namely, that the sale of it does not prevent the vendor from carrying on the competing business with the purchaser, but quondam partners may be restrained by injunction from soliciting any person who was the customer of the old firm.